 Your firm or organization could be handling and storing Paper Documents such as Certificates, Licenses, Agreements and Photographs.
 Some of these might need frequent access without compromising their integrity and security.
 To help you access your important documents without necessarily carrying them around, Storage Companies offer document archiving solutions.

-Document storage facilities have been liasing with people both domestically and commercially for years and will continue to do so for the foreseeable future… Are you like most people and keep important and sometimes irreplaceable documents in your home?
+Document storage facilities have been liaising with people both domestically and commercially for years and will continue to do so for the foreseeable future… Are you like most people and keep important and sometimes irreplaceable documents in your home?
+Or do you run the kind of business, such as a digital marketing agency, designer or architect that relies on important documentation stored at your business premises?
 Can you imagine the problems should they be mislaid, lost due to fire, or if you had a burglary and those documents were taken.
 Or have you taken the other course of action and spread everything about, leaving the Deeds of your house with the building society, your Will with the bank and placed the insurance policies in a tin box under the bed.
 Consider document storage.
 Apart from keeping those important documents together for security reasons, you would be helping your family or solicitor, who frequently experience problems when administering an estate, to know what documents do exist, should the unforeseen happen.

 Storage companies who offer secure document storage use Document Management System.
 A document management system (DMS) is a computer system (or set of computer programs) used to track and store Electronic Documents and/or Images of Paper Documents.
 The term has some overlap with the concepts of Content Management Systems.
 It is often viewed as a component of Enterprise Content Management (ECM) systems and related to Digital Asset Management,Document Imaging, Workflow Systems and Records Management Systems.
 Document Management Systems commonly provide storage, versioning, metadata, security, as well as indexing and retrieval capabilities […]